 When agglomerated tiles are to be used in areas of significant thermal change such as conservatories or heated floors, the tiler/specifier should make sure they have consulted with the manufacturer of the tile to confirm suitability.
 Approval from the manufacturer should also be sort when the agglomerated tiles are to be used in intermittently wet areas such as showers and wetrooms.
 Substrates to receive agglomerated tiles should be dry, flat, rigid and cohesively strong with any contamination removed.
 Priming with weber PR360 will depend on the type of substrate and porosity.

 When selecting an adhesive for agglomerated tiles the physical properties of the tile needs to be considered.
 Due to the differences in thermal expansion and moisture sensitivity of agglomerated tiles, Weber would recommend that an S2 rapid classification tile adhesive is used.
 In the current range this would mean using weberset rapid plus combined with weber AD250 additive, or weberset pro lite rapid.

 The use of an S2 solution offers superior flexibility compared to standard adhesives to cope with the differences in thermal expansion between tile and substrate, reduces the water content of the mix and thus reduces the risk of curling and also increases bond strengths.
 Additionally, by the nature of being rapid-setting, water is locked into the mix sooner further reducing the chances of the tiles ‘curling’.
 Weber have a proven track record using this solution on applications including high profile airport terminals, commercial and domestic buildings.
-Once cured, the tiles should be grouted with a flexible grout from Weber such as weberjoint pro or weberjoint wide flex.
+Once cured, the tiles should be grouted with a flexible grout from Weber such as weberjoint premium or weberjoint wide flex.